 “If someone feel strongly about making change, then they should just go for it and run for office!” he said.
 “Instead of being negative and griping about about problems that you see, run and do something positive for your community!”

-UPDATE 12/1: It was an exceptionally close race, but when the votes were finally all counted, Flores lost to the incumbent by just nine votes.
+UPDATE 12/1: It was an exceptionally close race, but when the votes were finally all counted, Flores lost to the incumbent by just one vote.

 “I want to thank my wife and my two boys for all the support,” he wrote to his friends on Facebook.
 “Thank you to [IBEW 1245 Staff Organizer] Fred Ross, and [Organizing Stewards] Mark, Matt, Aileen, and Hector at IBEW 1245 for the great help.”